LarkspurCA/androidweardocs/explore.rst

 1. Sign up for the `Android Wear Developer Preview <http://developer.android.com/wear/preview/start.html>`_.

-  After you receive your confirmation email, you can install the Android Wear Preview Application and download the support library and code samples.
+  After you receive your confirmation email, you can install the Android Wear Preview application and download the support library and code samples.

 2. Install the `Android Studio Preview <http://developer.android.com/sdk/installing/studio.html>`_.